TheOfficialPeter/mylmsExtension/README.md

 1. Go to you browsers local extensions page.
 2. Click on the `Load Unpacked` button and select the folder you downloaded
 3. Open mylms.eduvos.com

+## Update

+The university's site has changed so ill update this too